adasomg/the-missing-clojure-intro/README.md

   # this is JVM's (Java Virtual Machine) standard format for bytecode
   # also note how everything is nested in directories
   # as we'll later see directories are very important in the Java world
-  # to make use of our jar we need to put it on java's "classpath", it's like our systems PATH but for java
+  # to make use of our jar we need to put it on java's "classpath", it's like our system's PATH but for java

  PS C:\Users\adas\clojure> java -cp clojure.jar
  ...